Dizziness After Chiropractic Adjustment: What to Do

 Understanding the typical timeline can help you know what to expect as your body adapts and begins to resolve the root cause of the many conditions we help with every day.
 Your body is incredibly intelligent, and these initial responses are simply part of its adjustment period.
 We're not just masking symptoms; we're making foundational changes, and your body needs a moment to catch up.
 So, if you feel a little different afterward, take it as a positive signal that deep healing has begun.
 It’s a journey, and this is often one of the first steps toward lasting wellness.

-What to Expect: The First 24-48 Hours
+What to Expect in the First 48 Hours

 Feeling a bit dizzy or even slightly nauseous after an adjustment is a fairly common experience, so don't be alarmed.
 This is often a sign that your body is releasing built-up tension and toxins as your spine shifts into a better position.
 Most people find that these sensations fade within the first 24 hours.
 Your body is working hard to adapt to its new, healthier alignment.
 For many new patients, this is a temporary phase on the path to feeling much better.
 Just give your body a little time to process the changes, and you’ll likely feel more balanced and clear-headed soon.

-Factors That Can Affect Your Recovery
+What Can Influence Your Recovery Time?

 Everyone’s body responds to care differently, so your post-adjustment experience is unique to you.
 How you feel can depend on several things, including how long your spine has been misaligned and your overall health.
 If your body has been holding onto a specific pattern for years, it might take a little more effort to release that tension, which can cause temporary discomfort.
 The specific techniques used during your visit also play a role.
 The key is to remember that feeling a little "off" is usually a temporary and normal part of the healing process.
 It’s a sign that your body is actively working to restore its natural function.